English for Beginners: How To Start Learning English

 - When you want to meet your goal

-- How you can test what you’ve learned
+- How you can test what you have learned

 You decide that you want to learn conversational English.
 You want to speak easily with everyone you meet at the party.

-So, you know your time frame and what you want to learn: You have six months to learn basic American English conversation.
+So, you know your time frame (amount of time) and what you want to learn.
+Therefore, your goal is to learn basic American English conversation in six months.

 Since you work full time, you only have an hour a day to study.

-You can test your learning by speaking English on the phone with your American cousin, who’s also fluent in your native language.
+You can test your learning by speaking English with an American tutor who is also fluent in your native language.

 Find Your Resources